Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \md{S} = \md{}\int_0^1\mathbf{v}\left(\mathbf{r}\left(\tau\right), t\right)\cdot\frac{d\mathbf{r}}{d\tau}d\tau = \int_0^1\md{\mathbf{v}}\cdot\frac{d\mathbf{r}}{d\tau}d\tau + \int_0^1\mathbf{v}\cdot\md{}\left(\frac{d\mathbf{r}}{d\tau}\right)d\tau. \end{align} \]

-In order to determine the second integral in more detail, one prepares
+In order to determine the second integral more closely, one establishes, as preparation,

 \[ \begin{align} \frac{d\mathbf{r}}{d\tau} &= \lim_{\Delta \to 0}\frac{\mathbf{r}\left(\tau + \Delta\right) - \mathbf{r}\left(\tau\right)}{\Delta}\nonumber\\ \Rightarrow \md{}\frac{d\mathbf{r}}{d\tau} &= \lim_{\Delta \to 0}\frac{\md{\mathbf{r}}\left(\tau + \Delta\right) - \md{\mathbf{r}}\left(\tau\right)}{\Delta} = \lim_{\Delta \to 0}\frac{\mathbf{v}\left(\mathbf{r}\left(\tau + \Delta\right)\right) - \mathbf{v}\left(\mathbf{r}\left(\tau\right)\right)}{\Delta}\nonumber\\ &= \left(\frac{d\mathbf{r}}{d\tau}\cdot\nabla\right)\mathbf{v} \end{align} \]